What are Fluoroscopy, PET, and SPECT Scans?

 A. Overview of PET Scans

-Positron Emission Tomography (PET) is a nuclear imaging technique that provides detailed images of how tissues and organs function, rather than just their structure.
-PET scans are particularly effective in detecting abnormalities at the cellular and molecular levels, making them invaluable in diagnosing cancers, heart disease, and neurological conditions such as Alzheimer’s disease.
+Positron Emission Tomography (PET) is a nuclear imaging technique that provides detailed information about the metabolic and functional activity of tissues and organs, rather than just their structure.
+PET scans are particularly effective at detecting abnormalities at the cellular and molecular levels, making them invaluable for diagnosing cancers, cardiovascular diseases, and neurological disorders such as Alzheimer’s disease.

 B. How PET Scans Work

-PET scans use radioactive tracers, typically a form of glucose (commonly Fluorodeoxyglucose or FDG), which are injected into the bloodstream.
+PET scans involve the injection of radioactive tracers, commonly a glucose analog called Fluorodeoxyglucose (FDG), into the bloodstream.
 These tracers emit positrons as they decay.
-When the positrons collide with electrons in the body, they produce gamma rays, which are detected by the PET scanner.
-The areas of the body that use more energy, such as rapidly dividing cancer cells, absorb more of the tracer, creating a bright "hot spot" on the PET image.
-This highlights areas of increased metabolic activity, often associated with disease.
+When positrons encounter electrons in the body, they annihilate each other, producing gamma rays that are detected by the PET scanner.
+Areas of increased metabolic activity, such as rapidly dividing cancer cells, absorb more of the tracer and appear as bright "hot spots" on the PET images, highlighting potential disease sites.

 C. Diagnostic Uses of PET Scans